-IFAGG nominates and confirms judges list and Judge Responsible for the A- and B-category competitions.
+The Technical Committee of IFAGG will propose to the Council of IFAGG the list of the judges and the Judge Responsible for the A-category competitions.

 Judges list, Judge Responsible and Superior Jury for the World Championships and Continent Championships will be nominated by the Council of IFAGG.